 Norm Champ, a former general counsel to hedge-fund manager Chilton Investment Co., has been appointed director of the U.S. Securities and Exchange Commission’s Investment Management unit, the agency said today.

-Champ, who joined the SEC in 2010 as associate regional director for examinations in its New York office, will succeed former Goldman Sachs Group Inc. (GS) executive Eileen Rominger, who is retiring, the agency said in an e-mail statement.
+Champ, who joined the SEC in 2010 as associate regional director for examinations in its New York office, will succeed former Goldman Sachs Group Inc. (GS:US) executive Eileen Rominger, who is retiring, the agency said in an e-mail statement.
 Champ will assume his new duties on July 9, the SEC said.

 “Norm has proven himself to be a natural leader and an expert at managing programs that bolster our financial markets and protect investors,” SEC Chairman Mary Schapiro said in the agency’s statement.
 “His breadth of experience and deep insight into so many aspects of the securities industry will well serve investors and the agency.”